Economist and Writer

 Jerry Bowyer has compiled an impressive record as a leading thinker in finance and economics.
-He worked as an auditor and a tax consultant with Arthur Anderson, Federated Investors, and consulted in various privatization efforts for Allegheny County, Pennsylvania.
+He worked as an auditor and a tax consultant with Arthur Anderson, the Beechwood Company which is the family office associated with Federated Investors, and consulted in various privatization efforts for Allegheny County, Pennsylvania.
 He founded the influential economic think tank, the Allegheny Institute, and has lectured extensively at universities, businesses and civic groups.

-He has been a member of three investment committees, among which is Benchmark Financial, Pittsburgh’s largest financial services firm.
-Jerry is a regular commentator on Fox Business News and Fox News and is a Forbes.com columnist.
+Jerry is Senior Economic Advisor to Ronald Blue & Co, and has been a member of three investment committees, among which is Benchmark Financial, Pittsburgh’s largest financial services firm.
+Jerry had been a regular commentator on Fox Business News and Fox News and is a Forbes.com columnist.
 He was formerly a CNBC Contributor, has guest-hosted “The Kudlow Report”, and has written for CNBC.com, National Review Online, The Wall Street Journal as well as many other publications.
 He is the author of The Bush Boom and more recently The Free Market Capitalist’s Survival Guide, published by Harper Collins.
-Jerry is the Chairman of Bowyer Media, which produces the television program Pennsylvania Newsmakers and various programs on 1360 am (WMNY) Pittsburgh’s Business Talk Radio.
+Jerry is the Chairman of Bowyer Media, which produces the television program Pennsylvania Newsmakers and which has produced various programs on 1360 am (WMNY) Pittsburgh’s Business Talk Radio.

 Jerry consulted extensively with the Bush White House on matters pertaining to the recent economic crisis.
 He has been quoted in the New York Times, The Wall Street Journal, Forbes Magazine, The International Herald Tribune and various local newspapers.
 He has been a contributing editor of National Review Online, The New York Sun and Townhall Magazine.
 Jerry has hosted daily radio and TV programs and was one of the founding members of WQED’s On-Q Friday Roundtable.
 He has guest hosted the Bill Bennett radio program as well as radio programs in Chicago, Dallas and Los Angeles.